teanmi/teanmi/README.md

-- 👋 Hi, I’m @teanmi
+Hi, I’m @teanmi

-- 👀 I’m interested in FPS games.
-- 🌱 I’m currently html, css, and javascript.
+I go by Anthony and have the goal of becoming a frontend web developer.

+I am currently learning the skills of the trade and am practicing with projects.

+If you have any helpful advice I would be happy to hear.